bdasgupta02/order-warehouse/README.md

 ### Dual-partitioning
 ![Partitioning](https://lh6.googleusercontent.com/5hkeK0shyLQDbklk5QyDL1yQ5bZ9w33wEVjwx4zmdK6XvSfzcbNVusarZbHFeDW_nEg=w2400)
-- To ensure fault-tolerance, scalability, replicability, and portability, the underlying data strcture is designed to be partitioned very easily - and with minimal dependency between the partitions
+- To ensure fault-tolerance, scalability, replicability, and portability, the underlying data structure is designed to be partitioned very easily - and with minimal dependency between the partitions
 - The data is therefore partitioned both by the ticker symbol of a financial product, as well as small time window (in terms of nanosecond-based epoch from 1 January 1970 00:00:00)
 - As detailed in the next section, only a single partitioned chunk is needed to find the data for any time within the epoch window
 - This sort of dependency segregation for queries implies that **larger amount of files do not slow down queries**, which is neat